codex-team/codex/README.md

 [instagram.com/codex_team](https://instagram.com/codex_team)

 Join our Telegram-channel and stay in touch!
-You'll be notified about new articles, contests, meet-ups and other events.
+You'll be notified about new articles, meet-ups and other events.

 [t.me/codex_team](https://t.me/codex_team)